demetrakamenova/react-project-softuni/README.md

 ## Task Manager ##

-## Login with ADMIN credentials - username: demetra, password: demetra
+## Login with ADMIN credentials - username: , password:
  - Admin can add a new task.
  - Admin can add a new admin from existed users
  - Admin can approve a pending task